-Insurtech Adiona headed up by Paul Harvey was launched yesterday (9 September 2021), aiming to bring data-driven and “technology enabled underwriting” to the UK motor market, underpinned by “north star” core values of fairness and transparency.
+Insurtech Adiona headed up by Paul Harvey was launched on 9th September 2021 in London and at ITC 2021 in LA.
+Harvey and his experienced management team will bring data-driven and “technology enabled underwriting” to the UK motor market, underpinned by “north star” core values of fairness and transparency.

-The new Gibraltar-headquartered business, which will be led by founder and chief executive Paul Harvey, has created its own device agnostic usage-based insurance model that collects driving data from policyholders via a smartphone app.
+The new Gibraltar-headquartered business, has created its own device agnostic usage-based insurance model that collects driving data from policyholders via a smartphone app from technology partner Trakm8.

 Those motor insurers only currently making money out of selling claims, premium financing and other add-ons will be at risk from this new competitor.
 Specially as Adiona's business model will leverage Duck Creek's SaaS platform and data science business World Programming, which Harvey described as having a “unique, highly scalable AI team”.